 So let’s get FIRE’ed up!!!

-There is no number that works for everyone.
+No number works for everyone.
 It’s entirely based on your annual expenditure.

 To work out what your magic early retirement number is we’re going to use some info from the Trinity Study.
 This paper is now widely used in the investing and retirement industry.